cianclarke/Respizer/README.md

       defaultBreakpoint: 1024, //what size is the fallback
       minOrMax: 'min-width', //min-width (mobile first) or max-width (desktop first) approach
       className: false //add a class attribute to each element
+      respondu: true, //if true code get's wrapped in Respondu syntax (https://github.com/davidmarkclements/Respondu)
+      complete: function (allCode, codeObj) { //codeObj is only available if areas have names. console.log(codeObj.Test);            //respondu is wrapped around all code, and then individually in area codes in codeObj

+        //from here you could write it to a file
+        //or a database or create a server and serve it }
     }